 Her parents searched for an alternative to her local school.
 There were schools for poor students, or trouble-making students, schools for students with learning problems.
 Was there nowhere for Calesse?

 The solution turned out to be closer than they realized.
 Calesse’s grandfather knew of someplace that might be right, Cal Farley’s Boys Ranch.
-Looking over the website, (BEGIN ITAL) calfarley.org (END ITAL), the family found Boys Ranch a refreshing option to the toxic environment Calesse faced every day.
+Looking over the website, calfarley.org, the family found Boys Ranch a refreshing option to the toxic environment Calesse faced every day.

 A fresh start